Teams and business

 2. Choose the Events Reporting integration where you want to revoke a token.

-3. Click next to the token you want to revoke, then click Revoke.
+3. Click the gear button next to the token you want to revoke, then click Revoke.

 Update a bearer token in Elastic